JakobDegen/mir-docs/terminators.md

 unwind path.

 `Drop` before drop elaboration is a *conditional* execution of the drop glue.
-Specifically, the `Drop` will be executed if
+Specifically, the `Drop` will be executed if...

 **NC**: Clarify this.
 This in effect should document the exact behavior of drop elaboration.
 The following sounds vaguely right, but I'm not quite sure:

 > The drop glue is executed if, among all statements executed within this `Body`, an assignment to
 > the place or one of its "parents" occurred more recently than a move out of it.
 This does not